 Second Violation within 5 years of First Violation- First Degree Misdemeanor punishable by up to 11 months, 29 days in the county jail and a fine between $1000 and $3000.
 Two year driver’s license suspension.

 These charges are serious in that not only will you be punished through potential jail time and probation but you will also lose your ability to drive for a significant amount of time should you plea to this charge.
 Our lawyers understand the penalties and how to avoid them for our clients.
 Due to the vague nature of the definition of “racing” within the statute, it has in the past been found unconstitutional under Florida’s criminal code.
 Though this vagueness has been corrected through legislative change, the racing statute seems to always walk on the edge of constitutionality.
 To this end, racing is a difficult charge to prove.
 Our criminal attorneys have a near perfect success rate in negotiating a charge reductionand a plea agreement acceptable by our clients.
 If you have been charged with racing on a Florida highway in Tampa, contact our racing lawyers immediately.
 The penalties are too severe to go at this alone.
-We’re available to you 24 hours a day, 7 days a week at 813-444-7435.
+We’re available at 813-444-7435.